sotwi/HQL-Hierarchical-QLoRA/README.md

 ## Data

-Because of copyright constraints we cannot provideall  the data used for training.
-Following the provided links redirect to the right sources.
+Because of copyright constraints we cannot provide all the data used for training.
+Following the provided links redirects to the right sources.

-The Flores-200 data is available
 * Obtain a copy of [AMR3.0 (LDC2020T02)](https://catalog.ldc.upenn.edu/LDC2020T02) and translate it with [NLLB](https://huggingface.co/facebook/nllb-200-3.3B.).
 * Obtain a copy of [AMR2.0 4 Translations (LDC2020T07)](https://catalog.ldc.upenn.edu/LDC2020T07).
 * Obtain a copy of [FLORES-200](https://huggingface.co/datasets/facebook/flores) and parse the English sentences with [AMR3-structbart-L](https://github.com/IBM/transition-amr-parser).